louridas/rwa/content/assignments/genome_assembly/genome_assembly.md

 </center>

-To find the initial DNA sequence we only need to find a path in the graph that visits all vertices exactly once.
+To find the initial DNA sequence we only need to find a path in the graph that visits all edges exactly once.
 We call a path with this property [Eulerian path](https://en.wikipedia.org/wiki/Eulerian_path) and it exists if and only if each vertex has the same in-degree and out-degree and all vertices with non-zero degree belong to a single